Northolt Tunnel

-The Northolt Tunnel is a high-speed railway tunnel currently under construction in Greater London, England, and will upon completion carry the High Speed 2 (HS2) railway line under the West London suburbs.
+Northolt Tunnel is a high-speed railway tunnel in Greater London, England, that will carry the High Speed 2 (HS2) railway line under the West London suburbs.
 The twin-bore tunnels were excavated from October 2022 until June 2025 and run for 8.4 mi between Old Oak Common and Ruislip.

 Plans for the construction of a tunnel were first unveiled in early 2013; it was hailed as being less disruptive and quicker to construct than a surface-based alignment.
 An option for the tunnel's extension along the Colne Valley to replace the proposed Colne Valley Viaduct was studied but rejected as unnecessarily costly during 2015.
 Extensive ground surveys along the intended route were conducted during the 2010s in advance of construction work.
 During April 2020, it was announced that a contract worth approximately £3.3 billion had been awarded to a joint venture company, Skanska Costain Strabag, for the tunnel's construction.

 History

 The construction of the High Speed 2 (HS2) railway is to involve numerous major civil engineering works along its intended route; it has been anticipated that around 102 km of tunnels are to be bored along various parts of its route in order to accommodate it.
 During early 2013, it was confirmed that this section of HS2 would be constructed in a tunnel, rather than above ground.
 At the time, HS2 Ltd, the delivery company behind the line, stated that the use of a tunnel was the optimum solution, reducing the disruption caused by the railway's construction upon the local community while also accelerating the timetable for that portion of the route.

 Prior to any construction activity commencing, numerous surveys and ground investigations were conducted along the intended route; the effort was described by Steve Reynolds, HS2’s ground investigation programme manager, as "the largest ground investigation programme that the UK has ever seen".
 During early 2018, a layer of black clay was discovered, which has been dubbed the "Ruislip Bed"; this material dates back 56 million years and was formed from densely wooded marshes at the coast of a sub-tropical sea.

 During the early-to-mid 2010s, the possibility of extending the tunnel to traverse the Colne Valley, as an alternative to the proposed Colne Valley Viaduct, was examined in detail.
 However, this option was formally dismissed in a report released in February 2015, primarily due to the increased costs and construction time that such a change would predicted to involve.

 During April 2020, it was announced that a contract had been awarded to a joint venture company, Skanska Costain Strabag, for the tunnel's construction.
-In October 2020, it was revealed that Herrenknecht would be supplying the two tunnel boring machines (TBMs) that will be used in the boring of the western section.
+In October 2020, it was revealed that Herrenknecht would be supplying the two tunnel boring machines (TBMs) that would be used in the boring of the western section.